gongahkia/nidus-core/README.md

 * Everything below must be synced to relevant schema in firebase and ensure values are updated live
 * Remove bug on both chart displays where clicking it brings users to another page, that isn't necessary anymore

-Anonymous user

-1. Lending/Borrowing screen
-    * Should show a singular market dashboard for borrowing (under juicefinance's lending) where all functionality is gatekept under logging in
-    * Similar to Aave also

 Logged in user

 1. Deposit/Lending/Borrowing screen